sassoftware/restaf-demos/README.md

 ## Creating a AI Assistant with a Viya-based tool<a name="extend"></a>

 This example has a tool to list tables in a given caslib or libref.
 Clearly one would not use AI Assistant for this purpose.
-However this example demonstrates how to include "corporate" or "private" information to resolve the prompt.
+However this example demonstrates how to call Viya to respond to a user query.

 This example uses @sassoftware/restafedit to make the API calls.
 You can use other ways to call Viya and get responses.

+Some key points:

+1. The viyaConfig object is used to pass the host and token information to the assistant.
+This is used to logon to Viya.
+2. The getViyaSession method is used to get the session information for the assistant to call Viya.

 ```javascript
 // Step 1: Import the necessary modules